HectorVilas/lights-out/README.md

 - now I just copy the console output and paste it inside the variable containing all the levels.

 Now I only need to draw something playing normally, try to make some challenging designs and run this function to store the design as a level.

+## update 12
+I've been using that "tool" I made to turn designs while playing on levels.
+Now there's 15 playable levels.
+The more advanced, the bigger the grid.